Hadokane/CCI_PP4_Radicool_Store/README.md

 1. Will use built-in Bootstrap classes to remain consistent across the website.

-2. on`:hover` the text and icons present will bolden or change colour to indicate interactions can occur.
+2. On`:hover` the text and icons present will bolden or change colour to indicate interactions can occur.

-3. A combination of contextual icons and text will be used to convey the buttons purpose to users.
+3. A combination of contextual icons and text will be used to convey the purpose of the button to users.

-4. Will be coloured clear if related to navigation or site feature.
+4. Will be coloured clear if related to navigation or site features.

 5. Will be coloured green if related to sorting of Merchandise.
-User is able to create an expectation based on the buttons appearance.
+The user can create an expectation based on the appearance of the button.

 **Merchandise Cards**

 1. Bootstrap classes will be used for consistency and convenience.

-2. Images will be present in the card header and serve as link to an `info` page for the specific item.
+2. Images will be present in the card header and serve as a link to an `info` page for the specific item.

 3. Merchandise names will be interactable and lead to the `info` page.